Al-offawiy/Iw-/README.md

-# Iwe- ia a note application where you can create,read and update notes
+# Iwe- is note application where you can create,read and update notes